stephband/midi/README.md

 is compared&nbsp;against:

     MIDI.on([145, 80], function(e) {
-        // Called for incoming MIDI NoteOn A4 messages on
+        // Called for Channel 2 NoteOn A4 messages.
-        // channel 2.
     });

     MIDI.on([180, 1, 0], function(e) {
-        // Called for MIDI Channel 5, Control Change 1 messages
-        // with value 0.
+        // Called for Channel 5, Control Change 1 messages with value 0.
     });

 Query objects can have one or more of the properties: